Funky Winkerbean: Continuity with other strips

 The continuity of the Crankshaft strip is as much as 20 years behind that of Funky Winkerbean; strips in both comics in August and September 2011 show Cayla Williams, a high school teacher and secretary to Principal Nate Green and Les's fiancée, with Keisha her teenage daughter, to be a college-age student in the former.
-In the January 27, 2015, installment of Funky Winkerbean a throwback crossover shows Crankshaft as a bus driver while Crankshaft also has a throwback crossover that shows Crankshaft as a bus driver on Funky Winkerbean.
+In the January 27, 2015, installment of Funky Winkerbean, a throwback crossover shows Crankshaft as a bus driver, while Crankshaft also has a throwback crossover that shows Crankshaft as a bus driver on Funky Winkerbean.
 This time difference between the strips was gradually retconned away as Funky Winkerbean finished its run in 2022, with the characters crossing over more frequently through the year in the same timeframe, culminating in the week leading up to Christmas showing characters traveling to and meeting up at a church choir concert in Crankshaft's Centerville.

 On January 19, 2015, Funky Winkerbean began a crossover with Dick Tracy when two of the Winkerbean characters decided to attend a police auction of stolen comic books recovered from the Dick Tracy criminal the "Jumbler".
 Dick Tracy has a concurrent crossover with Funky Winkerbean concerning the comic book auction.

 Third time jump (the final week)

 Funky and the rest of the cast last appeared on the Christmas Day 2022 episode.
 The final week was set in the late 21st century.
 Summer's granddaughter (also named Lisa) found two books in a robot-staffed bookstore; Westview, written by Summer, and Lisa's Story: The Other Shoe, written by Les.
-It was explained that a mass book burning had taken place in the past, but somehow these books survived, and Summer was famous due to the success of Westview.
-The last episode saw Lisa's mother telling her to retire for the night, and the final panel had both books on Lisa's bed.
+It was explained that a mass book burning (referred to as the Burnings) had taken place in the past, but somehow these books survived, and Summer was famous due to the success of Westview.
+The last episode saw Lisa Jr's mother telling her to retire for the night, and the final panel had both books on Lisa Jr's bed.
 John Byrne did the art for the final week.